 In carrying out this mandate, the Commission investigates all allegations of noncompliance furnished to the Commission or brought to the attention of its staff to determine whether there was a violation of the statute and/or its implementing rules.
-There was one rule violation appeal filed and three decisions rendered on appeals of Personnel Code and/or Rule Violation allegations in fiscal year 2017.
-One decision resulted in a finding of no violation and two decisions resulted in the appeals being dismissed for no jurisdiction.
-There were no rule violation appeals pending at June 30, 2017.
+There were six rule violation appeals filed and four decisions rendered on appeals of Personnel Code and/or Rule Violation allegations in fiscal year 2018.
+Two decisions resulted in a finding of no violation and one decision was dismissed for default when requested information was not filed with the Commission.
+There was one decision where a violation was proven and the agency ordered to come into compliance with the Personnel Code and Personnel Rules.
+There were four rule violation appeals pending at June 30, 2018.